ChatKitty/chatkitty-example-react-native/README.md

 - **Group chat** - users can request to join or be invited to group chats.

+- **Direct chat** - users can chat one-on-one privately.

 - **Push notifications** - users receive push notifications when chat events happen.

+- **Typing indicators** - users can see when someone is typing.

+- **Chat presence notifications** - users get notified when a user enters or leaves the chat.

 👉 Checkout [our blog post series on building chat](https://www.chatkitty.com/guides/)